Documentation

 • The content exists as a FILE (or other object type) with a stable object id in a project.

-• Actions such as RECEIVE (drop a file into a folder), DOWNLOAD, SHARE_LINK_CREATE on that file, and other VFS operations are evaluated against policies effective for that object (and identity), in addition to RBAC and tenancy.
+• Actions such as DRIVE_RECEIVE (drop a file into a folder), DRIVE_DOWNLOAD, DRIVE_SHARE on that file, and other VFS operations are evaluated against policies effective for that object (and identity), in addition to RBAC and tenancy.

 Layers of security (order matters)